Misa Rodríguez: Club career

+Real Madrid

-Rodríguez joined newly established Real Madrid Femenino at the beginning of 2020-21 season.
+Rodríguez joined newly established Real Madrid Femenino at the beginning of 2020–21 season.
 In the same season, she won the Zamora trophy awarded to the goalkeeper with the lowest "goals-to-games" ratio in the Spanish league.
-By March 2023 she had made her 100th appearance for the Merengues, reaching the milestone in the same match as midfielder Maite Oroz.
+On 20 January 2026, she made her 200th appearance for the Merengues in a 3–1 victory over Atlético Madrid during the Supercopa de España, becoming Real Madrid's all-time most-capped player.
+She departed from the club at the end of the 2025–26 season.

+Arsenal

+On 22 July 2026, it was announced that Rodríguez had signed a permanent deal with Women's Super League club Arsenal on a free transfer, after leaving Real Madrid at the end of the 2025–26 season.
+Making her the teams sixth signing of the summer transfer window.

 International career

 Rodriguez staying warm halfway through Spain's quarterfinal against Colombia at the 2024 Olympics.

 Misa Rodríguez made her debut for the U-19 national team in a match against Azerbaijan on 17 September 2016 in the course of qualifying for the U-19 European Championship.
 In addition to two appearances in qualifying, she also played the final group game against Scotland, which the Iberians decided 1-0 for themselves.
 Her team won the European title with a 3–2 win over France in the final.
 A year later she was in Spain's squad for the finals of the U-20 World Cup.
 Her team reached the final where they lost 3–1 to Japan, but Misa Rodríguez never played in the tournament.
 She made three appearances in qualifying for the 2019 U-19 European Championship, one in the first round and two more in the elite round, but was not nominated for the final squad that ultimately successfully defended the title.

 Misa Rodríguez received her first call-up to the senior national team for the qualifier for the Euro 2022 against Moldova on 19 September 2020, but ultimately did not play.
 After several games on the bench, she made her national team debut against Azerbaijan on 18 February 2021, also in the European Championship qualifier.